Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “Hit!”

-From the gloomy control deck of the Insidious, a spacecraft littered with various retrofitted devices, the voice of a young gunner nervously rang out.
+The young gunner's voice nervously rang out on the gloomy command deck of the Insidious, a spacecraft littered with various retrofitted devices.
 The captain calmly responded, “Is it a stationary tornado?”

-“Is it an accretion of suspended bake particles?
-Or maybe it’s reeling in our own trash?”
+"Is it accreted bake particles in suspension?
+Or maybe we're reeling in our own trash?”

-“Doesn’t match, the tension pattern of that sorta false positive’s completely different,” Itar, the young gunner, responded, briefly stopping to search and compare previous graph records.
-“In tornadoes, the tension undulates periodically, and dust clouds produce a long, soft tug.
-But this one shot right up, and then kept oscillating weakly.
-If I had to guess, it's trash or something from the ejector, but whatever it is has a weird pattern…”
+“They don’t match, those sorts a’ false positives got a completely different tension pattern,” The gunner, Itar, responded as he briefly paused to search and compare previously recorded graphs.
+“The tension undulates periodically in tornados, an’ dust clouds give a long, soft tug.
+But this ‘un shot right up, and then kept oscillating weakly.
+If I had to guess, it's debris or somethin’ from an ejector, but whatever this is has got a weird pattern...”

 Smiling, he then turned around.

-“Quiet!”, a voice asserted before the excitement among the ten or so crewmembers at the bridge could grow any further.
-“What’s obvious is the fishing's already started.
-Time for our real work, and we're reeling it in no matter what!”
+“Quiet!”
+A voice asserted before the ten or so crewmembers could grow any more excited.
+"It’s obvious that we’ve already started fishing.
+Time for our real work to start.
+We're landing that catch no matter what!”

-It came from Gendo Magiri, the soon-to-be 40-year-old captain.
-Her red lips moved as she played with the wavy black hair hanging over her forehead.
-Eyes glistening with excitement, she looked over her trusted subordinates.
+The voice belonged to Gendo Magiri, the soon-to-be 40-year-old captain.
+Her red lips moved as she toyed with wavy black hair hanging on her forehead.
+She looked over her trusted subordinates, her eyes glistening with excitement.

 “All crew!
 Prepare to fish!”

-For the first time ever, that order echoed from one corner of the ship to another as the winged ship sliced through the vast brick-colored sky on powerful rockets.
+For the first time ever, that order echoed from one wing of the ship to the other as it sliced through the vast brick-colored sky on four powerful rockets.

 “Let’s do this!”
 “This one's ours!”
 “Don’t mess this up.”

-With that thought in mind, she looked at the window-shaped screen displaying the ship's exterior, but of course, there was nothing out there that would remain a memory, much less call one to mind.
+She had that thought in mind as she looked at the window-shaped screen that displayed the ship’s exterior.
+Of course, there was nothing to remember them by out there, much less evoke them.

-Not single mountain or tower jutted from that sea of clouds.
-There were no forests, rivers, islands; even an ocean was absent.
-Only ammonia clouds, pure white and crystalline, graced the vast hydrogen sky; below it, a drifting layer of ash-like bake shrouded a mix of acetylene, hydrazine, sulfide and phosphine that yawned into an abyss more than 20,000 km deep.
+Not a single mountain or tower jutted from that sea of clouds.
+There were no forests, rivers, islands, not even an ocean.
+Only ammonia clouds, pure white and crystalline, graced the vast skies of hydrogen; below those, a drifting layer of ash-like bake enveloped a yawning abyss of mixed acetylene, hydrazine, sulfide and phosphine more than 20,000 kilometers deep.

-The Insidious was remodeled for that purpose.
-For the last 15 years the many dual-function ships constructed on-orbit scooped up bake, the raw material for so many essentials, and hauled it in with purpose-made equipment.
-However, the suspended bake particles, once plentiful, had greatly thinned out and now often left the fleet finding itself in the red.
+The Insidious had been remodeled for that purpose.
+The many dual-function ships constructed in orbit had scooped bake, the raw material for so many essentials, with purpose-made equipment for the last 15 years.
+However, the once plentiful particles of suspended bake had thinned out substantially, and the fleet now often found itself in the red.

-The sighting led the hundreds of ships orbiting the planet to join forces, everyone desiring the resources which would allow the population of Circs, now 50,000, to survive.
+The sighting led the hundreds of ships orbiting the planet to join forces, as everyone desired the resources which would allow the population of Circs—500,000—to survive.

-The fleet made a grave miscalculation while still en route to this planet 18 years ago.
-Gas giants in a solar system usually have many satellites, but that wasn’t the case with FBB at all—not a single metallic or rocky moon orbited it.
-That stranded the fleet with only a limited supply of the most essential materials to maintain it.
+The fleet made a grave miscalculation while it was still en route to the planet eighteen years earlier.
+Gas giants in a star system usually have many satellites, but it certainly hadn't been the case with FBB—there wasn’t a single metallic or rocky moon in orbit.
+That left the fleet stranded with only a limited supply of the most essential materials needed for its maintenance.

-Their recycling efforts alongside what came from the discovery of bake, a powdery substance, burnt in appearance, kept them afloat.
-Even so, it's impossible to halt aging; their ships and equipment continued deteriorating with time, and continuing in that direction would only allow them to sustain their population for another year or two before their supplies became an emergency.
+Their recycling efforts, alongside developments following the discovery of bake, a burnt-looking powdery substance, had kept them afloat.
+Still, it was impossible to halt wear and tear.
+Their ships and equipment had continued to deteriorate over time and, if things continued in their present direction, their supplies would only sustain the population for another year or two before they reached crisis levels.

-If they managed to catch that fish, it would supply far more resources, far more efficiently, than dozens of hours of scooping bake could ever provide.
-So, the best way to go about that...?
+It was then, when doom seemed inevitable, that the fish was sighted.
+If they managed to catch that fish, it would supply far more raw materials, far more efficiently, than dozens of hours of scooping bake could ever provide.
+So, the best way to go about it...?

-The Insidious was not a remodeled bake-collecting ship, it was a battleship.
-Equipped with four high-thrust engines and massive collapsible wings, it made for a powerful dual-use ship.
-Its rear cargo bay sheltered a purpose-made drum for their fishing line, along with a catcher to hold their prey.
-The line was made of carbon, the hook forged from some titanium.
+The Insidious was not a remodeled bake-collecting ship.
+It was a battleship, a crucial centerpiece of the fleet.
+Still, equipped with four high-thrust engines and massive collapsible wings, it made for a powerful dual-use ship.
+Its rear cargo bay housed a hopper to hold their catch, a purpose-built drum for their carbon fishing line, and a hook forged from their limited reserves of precious titanium.

-There was some debate over what to use as bait, ultimately it was settled on turning bake into a boilie.
-It was proper practice to use bait while in fishing grounds, or so said the self-proclaimed (and formerly wealthy) fishing-lover Xīnxīng.
-Not that the debate mattered much when, without an ounce of doubt, there were neither earthworms nor ragworms at FBB.
+There had been some debate over what to use as bait but they ultimately settled on making a boilie from bake.
+The self-proclaimed (and formerly wealthy) fishing enthusiast Xīnxīng argued it was proper practice to use live bait while in fishing grounds.
+Not that the point mattered much when, without a shadow of doubt, there were neither earthworms nor ragworms at FBB.
 It hadn't caused much of an issue.

 Then the last question: who would cast the reel?

-“The tension's massively increased!
+“The tension massively increased!
 It's at 65 kilonewtons!”

 “67, 68, 73, 69...!”

-“So, our target must weigh around 7 tonnes.
-Pretty big, huh.
+“So, our target must weigh 'round 7 tonnes.
+Big, innit?
 Did it figure out what's happening and start struggling?”

 “Yeah, seems like it.”